vsudbrack/vsudbrack.github.io/_projects/tempo.md

 Overall, our study highlights the complex interplay between dispersal, selection, and genetic drift in the process of adaptation.
 By shedding light on these factors, we hope to contribute to our understanding of how species respond to changing environments, and how we can better conserve biodiversity in the face of global change.

-The preprint of this work with my PhD supervisor, Charles Mullon, is available on BioRxiv.
+The first publication of this work with my PhD supervisor, Charles Mullon, is available on Genetics.